Zeropark bot traffic compliance team

 Content Quality endeavors

-As we already signalized, there ought to be nobody out there you should trust more with your performance than the dedicated Compliance Team and campaign managers provided by the ad exchange platform.
+As we already signalized, there ought to be nobody out there that you should trust more with your performance marketing than the dedicated Compliance Team and campaign managers provided by the ad exchange platform.

 Some brands, like Zeropark for instance, have developed their own, internal bot filtering procedures.
-That way, our experts are fully capable of determining what should, and should not, be perceived as bot traffic.
+That way, Compliance Experts are fully capable of determining what should, and should not, be perceived as bot traffic.
 In that case, implementing additional protection measures provides safety for all sides of the process.

 On top of that, dedicated Zeropark campaign performance teams conduct their manual check-ups and filter out suspicious traffic on a daily basis.
-Custom tools and solutions offered by Zeropark Team help advertisers make sure that they are targeting highly-converting audiences only.
+Custom tools and solutions offered by the Compliance Team help advertisers make sure that they are targeting highly-converting audiences only.

 How do you report suspicious traffic?

-If you are already a Zeropark partner and suspect that your ads may be affected by bots, reach out to your Onboarding or Account Manager.
-Inform them of your worries about the traffic you buy, and allow the specialists to investigate the case.
+If you are already a Zeropark partner and have a suspicion that your ads may be affected by bot traffic, reach out to your Onboarding or Account Manager.
+Inform them of your worries about the traffic you encounter, and allow the specialists to investigate the case.

-Remember at all times that your advertising might not set off and bring impressive ROIs right away.
-Fluctuations occur organically, and in most cases, mean that optimization efforts are needed to put the campaign on the right track.
+Remember at all times that your advertising campaigns might not set off and bring impressive ROIs right away.
+Fluctuations may occur organically, and in most cases, they mean that optimization efforts are needed in order to put the campaign on the right track.

 Brand safety

 Brands will and should benefit only from these advertising solutions that offer them access to trusted audiences.
-Non-human traffic is something no marketer will want to invest in, and that is why finding the best fitting and the most secure marketing platform is key to enhancing the effectiveness and boosting ROIs.
+Non-human audiences are definitely not something any marketer will want to invest in, and that is why finding the best fitting and the most secure performance marketing platform is key to enhancing the effectiveness of campaigns and boosting ROIs as well.

 Read Zeropark’s article about the latest Trends in Programmatic Advertising, covering the topic of brand safety.